Deadline Set for Teams to Register for Upcoming Bird-A-Thon

-A peregrine falcon drawing by Alston Li, an eighth-grader at SKA Academy of Art and Design in Duluth, led the contest’s record-breaking group of 375 entries.
-As grand-prize winner, the 13-year-old will receive a $100 Amazon gift card and his artwork will be featured on the 2020 Youth Birding Competition T-shirts.
+A loggerhead shrike drawing by Owen Li, an 11th-grader at SKA Academy of Art and Design in Duluth, led the contest’s 155 entries from 47 public, private and home schools statewide.
+As the grand-prize winner, the 16-year-old will receive a $100 Amazon gift card and have his artwork featured on T-shirts at the 2021 Youth Birding Competition.

-The birding competition and T-shirt Art Contest are sponsored by DNR’s Wildlife Conservation Section, The Environmental Resources Network Inc. or TERN—friends group of the Wildlife Conservation Section—and others including the Georgia Ornithological Society and the Atlanta and Albany Audubon societies.
+The birding competition and T-shirt Art Contest are sponsored by DNR’s Wildlife Conservation Section, The Environmental Resources Network Inc. or TERN—friends group of the Wildlife Conservation Section—and others including the Georgia Ornithological Society and the Georgia and Albany Audubon societies.

 On the Net

-Help Conserve Wildlife
+Help Conserve Georgia Wildlife

-Donate, including online: www.georgiawildlife.com/donations
+Donate, including online: georgiawildlife.com/donations

-Purchase a hunting or fishing license: www.gooutdoorsgeorgia.com
+Purchase a hunting or fishing license: gooutdoorsgeorgia.com